milfordestayschiller/chat2026/README.md

 * JWT authentication, and admin user permissions (kick/ban/etc.)
     * Support for profile URLs, custom avatar image URLs, custom profile fields to show in-app
+* See who all is looking at your camera right now, and kick them off.
 * Lots of UI cleanup.

 # Configuration